fieldtrip/website/workshop/toolkit2021.md

 We will also record the lectures and provide them for offline viewing at another moment, but especially the participation in Q&A and hands-on sessions requires you being online at the same time as us.
 If you cannot attend online, but want to watch the lectures anyway, have a look at the [online videos](/video) from previous years.

-To try and accomodate time-zone differences a little bit, we will also provide opportunities for more informal interactions among each other and with the tutors early in the morning and in the evening.
+To try and accommodate time-zone differences a little bit, we will also provide opportunities for more informal interactions among each other and with the tutors early in the morning and in the evening.
 Note that these do not replace interaction during the core of the day.

 This is the [public URL to the calendar](https://calendar.google.com/calendar/embed?src=lqm5cfqalbdfi1hen59r889rdg%40group.calendar.google.com) that you can view online.